-Early in marriage, I realized that I had no problem allowing my husband to take the lead (though I had ways to go as far as true submission was concerned).
+As a new wife, I learned quickly I had no problem allowing my husband to take the lead (though I had ways to go as far as true submission and partnership were concerned).

-I knows many wives are living a different reality.
+Writing this marriage blog has connected me to wives who are living a different reality.

 They feel abandoned and desire to see their husbands take up their God-given responsibilities in the home and marriage.